This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question: “Are Settlement Agreements taxable?”

 Compensatory payments made for loss of office or loss of employment are exempt from tax on the first £30,000.

-If the Settlement Agreement includes compensation that exceeds the £30,000 tax free exemption the employer has to deduct tax at the OT tax code rate which may mean making deductions at different rates from 20% to 45% depending on the size of the excess.
+If the Settlement Agreement includes compensation that exceeds the £30,000 tax free exemption, you have to deduct tax at the OT tax code rate which may mean making deductions at different rates from 20% to 45% depending on the size of the excess.
 The OT Code does not include any personal allowances and divides the different tax bands into twelfths.

-In order to protect their business an employer may wish to restrict an employee from acting in competition or approaching customers or employees once they have left the company.
-If the employment contract contains enforceable restrictive covenants, the employer will be able to rely on these if it has not breached the contract when terminating the employment.
-However, if the contract does not contain post-termination restrictions, or the contract contains restrictions that are too wide to be enforceable, the employer can seek new restrictions.
+In order to protect your business, you may wish to restrict an employee from acting in competition or approaching customers or employees once they have left the company.
+If the employment contract contains enforceable restrictive covenants, you will be able to rely on these if it has not breached the contract when terminating the employment.
+However, if the contract does not contain post-termination restrictions, or the contract contains restrictions that are too wide to be enforceable, you can seek new restrictions.

 Some Settlement Agreements may also include a payment associated with a confidentiality clause.
 These are also subject to deductions.